janousch/unreal-coding-conventions/README.md

-# Unreal 4 Coding Conventions 1.0
+# Unreal Engine 5 Coding Conventions 1.0

-This document summarizes the high-level coding conventions for writing Unreal 4 client code at Daedalic Entertainment.
+This document summarizes the high-level coding conventions for writing Unreal Engine 5 code at VR Hero UG.
 They are based on the official Unreal Coding Standard:

 * https://docs.unrealengine.com/latest/INT/Programming/Development/CodingStandard/index.html